AndPewka/TradingBulls/README.md

       ```
    - You can also change your credentials and db options if you won't use default

-4. Initialising and running containers, creating postgresql database:
+4. Initialize and run containers, create postgresql database:

     if you already have postgresql and redis with other versions, run following commands:
     ```